KiranPanesar/MXLCalendarManager/README.md

 MXLCalendarManager
 ==================

-A set of classes to parse and handle iCalendar (.ICS) files
+A set of classes to parse and handle iCalendar (.ICS) files.
+The framework can parse through an iCalendar file and extract all VEVENT objects into MXLCalendarEvent items.
+Then, by running the [checkDate:](https://github.com/KiranPanesar/MXLCalendarManager/blob/master/MXLCalendarManager/MXLCalendarEvent.h#L97) or [checkDay:month:year](https://github.com/KiranPanesar/MXLCalendarManager/blob/master/MXLCalendarManager/MXLCalendarEvent.h#L96) you can see if the event occurs on a certain day.

 Licensing
 =========